gregdan3/mun.la/pages/lipu/doors.md

 is!
 And now, you're equipped to recognize when you're using [lupa]{.tp}
 incorrectly, and find better ways to describe doors in [toki pona]{.tp}.
 Sometimes, you'll realize that [lupa]{.tp} is still the best way to refer to a door.
-But sometimes, you'll help someone realize they're making this same mistake.
+But sometimes, you'll help someone realize they're making this same mistake, and it can be a great learning moment!